Managing shared library paths in manylinux

 # -DBUILD_SHARED_LIBS=ON -DBUILD_TESTING=OFF ..

-# Export isolated paths for the Python extension build
+# Export the isolated paths for the Python extension build

 export PKG_CONFIG_PATH="/opt/geospatial/lib/pkgconfig"